-- Students will successfully develop written responses to a comprehensive examination that requires the application of information gained from a series of courses.
+- 1. Students will successfully develop written responses to a comprehensive examination that requires the application of information gained from a series of courses.
 Written responses will be graded by a team of faculty members. - 2.
 Students will be assessed on their practicum experience through direct observation on a rating scale by the university supervisor.
-Students will be assessed on their ability to identify needed changes in their instruction, make these changes, and determine the effect these changes have on student performance. - Students will successfully conduct investigative research on one or more topics relevant to the school-to-work movement and report their findings with a grade of "B" or better.
+Students will be assessed on their ability to identify needed changes in their instruction, make these changes, and determine the effect these changes have on student performance. - 3.
+Students will successfully conduct investigative research on one or more topics relevant to the school-to-work movement and report their findings with a grade of "B" or better.

 Requirements for the Ed.S.
-Degree with a Major in Vocational Education (General Vocational Education Option)
+Degree with a Major in Career Education (General Career Education Option)

-College Core
+College Core 3 hours

 RSCH 8000 Advanced Research Methodology

-Departmental Core
+Departmental Core 15 hours

-ACED 8120, ACED 8310, LEAD 7400
+ACED 8120, ACED 8310, LEAD 7400 9 hours

 LEAD 8300, ACED 8995 6 hours

 Area of Concentration.
 6 hours

 Two of the following

 ACED 8100, ACED 8250, ACED 8530 (3 hours each course)

-Guided Elective
+Guided Elective 3 hours

-Total Hours Required for the Degree27 semester hours
+Total Hours Required for the Degree 27 semester hours

-EDUCATION SPECIALIST DEGREE WITH A MAJOR IN VOCATIONAL EDUCATION (BUSINESS EDUCATION OPTION)
+EDUCATION SPECIALIST DEGREE WITH A MAJOR IN CAREER EDUCATION (BUSINESS EDUCATION OPTION)